dinde451/jarr.d1/Jarulfs_Guide.md

 as their boss and have their HP doubled (after any modification for difficulty level).
 Any stat not given in the unique monster tables is identical to that of the monster it is based on.
-Generally, any information given in chapter 5.1 also applies to unique monsters unless stated otherwise below.
+Generally, any information given in CHAPTER_LINK_how-to-calculate-monster-data also applies to unique monsters unless stated otherwise below.

 I have tried to fit in all the data for each unique monster into the